 Oxycontin a drug for those patients with severe and long-lasting pain issues.
 Also, the DEA considers Oxycontin a Schedule II controlled substance.
-Meaning, this medication is to help with severe ongoing pain and not for occasional use.
-Furthermore, the FDA recommends that opioid painkillers with this type of potency are only for severe pain conditions like arthritis or cancer.
+Meaning, this medication is for severe ongoing pain and not for occasional use.
+Furthermore, the FDA recommends that opioids with this type of potency are not for all chronic pain patients, but only for severe conditions like arthritis or cancer.

 Warnings and Risks

-As with all other opioid prescription drugs, OXYCONTIN can quickly lead to addiction, abuse, and overdose.
-There is a higher risk of overdose and death with this drug, due to the more substantial amount of oxycodone present in each tablet.
-Time-release medications such as OXYCONTIN are supposed to deliver the opioid over an extended period; when tempered with, the results can be tragic.
+It is important to remember that, as with all other opioid prescription drugs, OXYCONTIN can quickly lead to addiction, abuse, and overdose.
+There is a higher risk of overdose and death with this drug due to the more substantial amount of oxycodone present in each tablet.
+Time-release medications such as OXYCONTIN are supposed to deliver opioids over an extended period, but when tampered with, the results can be life-threatening or even fatal.

-Addiction can also occur at recommended doses.
-Although when abuse or misuse of OXYCONTIN happens, the risks are much higher.
+It is important to understand, that addiction can also occur even when the patient takes recommended doses.
+However, when abuse or misuse of OXYCONTIN occurs, the risks to a life-threatening event are much higher.

-Strategies to reduce addiction risks include prescribing the drug in the small amounts and educating the patient on the proper benefits and risks.
-Furthermore, crushing, chewing, snorting, or injecting the drug can result in the uncontrolled delivery, which results in overdose or even death.
+Strategies to reduce addiction risks include not prescribing the drug in the high doses, for long term and educating patients on the actual benefits and risks.
+Furthermore, crushing, chewing, snorting, or injecting the drug can result in the uncontrolled delivery, which can cause overdose and death.

 - Life-Threatening Respiratory Depression